apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX launches Earth-observing satellite to orbit on 2nd leg of doubleheader (photos)**
+**American Airlines cuts outlook, says chief commercial officer is leaving**

-You can read more about it [here](https://www.space.com/spacex-earthcare-satellite-mission-launch).
+You can read more about it [here](https://www.cnbc.com/2024/05/28/american-airlines-outlook-chief-commercial-officer.html).

 ## Requirements
 - Python 3.8